Islandora-Collaboration-Group/ISLE/docs/install/install-local-new.md

 * _Using the same open terminal:_
     * View only the running containers: `docker ps`
     * View all containers (both those running and stopped): `docker ps -a`
-    * All containers prefixed with `isle-` are expected to have a `STATUS` of `Up` (for x time).
+    * All containers prefixed with "isle-" are expected to have a "STATUS" of "Up" (for x time).
-      * **If any of these are not `UP`, then use [ISLE Installations: Troubleshooting](install-troubleshooting.md) to solve before continuing below.**
+      * **If any of these are not "UP", then use [Non-Running Docker Containers](../install/install-troubleshooting.md#non-running-docker-containers) to solve before continuing below.**
       <!---TODO: This could be confusing if (a) there are other, non-ISLE containers, or (b) the isle-varnish container is installed but intentionally not running, oe (c) older exited ISLE containers that maybe should be removed. --->

 ---

 ## Step 8: Run Islandora Drupal Site Install Script

-We highly recommend that you first review the contents of the `docker-compose.local.yml` file as the ISLE Apache service uses bind mounts for the intended Drupal Code instead of using default Docker volumes.
+We highly recommend that you first review the contents of the "docker-compose.local.yml" file as the ISLE Apache service uses bind mounts for the intended Drupal Code instead of using default Docker volumes.
 This allows users to perform Local Islandora Drupal site development with an IDE.
 This line is a suggested path and users are free to change values to the left of the `:` to match their Apache data folder of choice.
-However we recommend starting out with the default setting below.
+We recommend starting out with the default setting: "- ./data/apache/html:/var/www/html:cached"
-Default: `- ./data/apache/html:/var/www/html:cached`

-Initially when starting up, end-users will need to run the install script and then ultimately check the resulting Drupal code into a git repository.
-If you are familiar with that process then Step 9.

-* Run the install site script on the Apache container by copying and pasting the appropriate command:
+Run the install site script on the Apache container by copying and pasting the appropriate command:

 * **For Mac/Ubuntu/CentOS/etc:** `docker exec -it isle-apache-ld bash -c "cd /utility-scripts/isle_drupal_build_tools && ./isle_islandora_installer.sh`
 * **For Microsoft Windows:** `winpty docker exec -it isle-apache-ld bash -c "cd /utility-scripts/isle_drupal_build_tools && ./isle_islandora_installer.sh`

-* The above process may take 10-20 minutes (_depending on system and internet speeds_)
+The above process may take 10-20 minutes (_depending on system and internet speeds_)

 * You should see a lot of green [ok] messages.
-    * If the script appears to pause or prompt for `y/n`, DO NOT enter any values; the script will automatically answer for you.
+* If the script appears to pause or prompt for "y/n", DO NOT enter any values; the script will automatically answer for you.

 | Microsoft Windows |
 | :-------------      |